astronomer/docs/learn/airflow-branch-operator.md

 ---
-title: "Branching in Airflow"
+title: "Branching in Apache Airflow®"
 sidebar_label: "Branches"
 id: airflow-branch-operator
-description: "Learn about Airflow’s multiple options for building conditional logic and branching within DAGs, including the BranchPythonOperator and ShortCircuitOperator."
+description: "Learn about Apache Airflow®’s multiple options for building conditional logic and branching within DAGs, including the BranchPythonOperator and ShortCircuitOperator."
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 When designing your data pipelines, you may encounter use cases that require more complex task flows than "Task A > Task B > Task C".
 For example, you may have a use case where you need to decide between multiple tasks to execute based on the results of an upstream task.
 Or you may have a case where part of your pipeline should only run under certain external conditions.
-Fortunately, Airflow has multiple options for building conditional logic and/or branching into your DAGs.
+Fortunately, Apache Airflow®® has multiple options for building conditional logic and/or branching into your DAGs.

 In this guide, you'll learn how you can use `@task.branch` (BranchPythonOperator) and `@task.short_circuit` (ShortCircuitOperator), other available branching operators, and additional resources to implement conditional logic in your Airflow DAGs.